yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 improved prioritization.
 * The third party ecosystem will be significantly more amenable to being iframed for increased performance and security.
+* The framework ecosystem will make heavy use of workers, delegating more JS work off-main-thread.
 * Feature policy combined with iframes third parties will enable developers to take back control over their user's experience.
 * Lazy loading non-critical content will become significantly easier through new loading paradigms.
 * Early delivery and resource discovery will be fixed using Server Push (with Cache Digests), Preload and priority hints.
-Build tools will will automatically create those instructions for developers at build time.
+Build tools will automatically create those instructions for developers at build time.
 * Javascript resources will be bundled using WebPackages, enabling improved compression, caching granularity, and (combined with Cache Digests) avoiding to send down resources already in the browser's cache.
+* Common build processes will also help make sure completely unused JS and CSS is never sent down to the browser, and rarely/late used code is loaded later on.
 * The combination of compression APIs and Service Workers will enable off-the-shelf delta compression solutions that will significantly reduce the amount of framework JS and CSS users have to download.
-* Client Hints with network quality estimations can simplify server side implementations of adaptive congestion control algorithms.
-QUIC can make it simpler to change the congestion window after receiving the request.
+* Client Hints with network quality estimations will simplify server side implementations of adaptive congestion control algorithms.
+QUIC wlll make it simpler to change the congestion window after receiving the request with those hints.
-* WebPackaging and packaged content will enable browsers to prefetch it as if it's coming from the origin without privacy implications and side effects.
+* WebPackaging and packaged content will enable browsers to prefetch content as if it's coming from the origin without privacy implications and side effects.
+* And finally, measurement APIs will enable us to keep track of all the above and make sure our user's experiences are as snappy as we want them to be.

 These are all things that are currently being discussed and are in different phases of the standardization process.
 Some may not make it, and be replaced with more mature incarnations.
 But the aim is to solve all those problems and make the solutions for them a reality in the next few years.

 In aggregate, all these improvements would mean that loading resources in a performant way on the web would become easy to do, and the default way of creating content for the web.
 I believe that can make your lives as developers easier, and more